hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

     b.
 The library needs to be unpackaged from the jar as it cannot be accessed while it's compressed.

+Two key points we are considering in the development of this solution are:
+a) ensuring that is compatible with java module system.
-A key we are considering in the development of this solution is ensuring that dependent software do not have the requirement to install any additional dependencies other what is distributed in the jars.
+b) ensuring that dependent software do not have the requirement to install any additional dependencies other what is distributed in the jars.

-The native-support library will help with the loading of the native library by implementing option 2.
+That is why the native-support library will help with the loading of the native library by implementing option 2.
 For this to work, native support library needs to be included as dependency in the module accessing JNI wrapping code.
 The native libraries will be accessed assuming the following structure in the module declaring the dependency: